anywhichway/autohelm/README.md

 # History (Reverse Chronological Order)

+2023-12-17 v0.0.31 Improved useSections to only select headers that are the first child of a section.

 2023-12-16 v0.0.30 Removed some secondary heading filtering.

 2023-12-16 v0.0.29 Added option 'useSections' which will only use headings that are the first child of a section element.